-There’s so much to explore while backpacking to Sao Tome and Principe, that it could get difficult to narrowing down on places.
+There’s so much to explore while backpacking to Sao Tome and Principe, that it could get difficult to narrow down on places.
 Following are a few places that must definitely be part of your Sao Tome itinerary.

 Sao Tome City – The Capital

 From picturesque beaches to colonial heritages, the capital city has an endless list of sights for its visitors to see.
-You can get around easily with the cheap yellow-painted local taxi-van or simply by strolling down the coastal walkways underneath the palm trees.
+You can get around easily with the cheap yellow-painted local taxi van or simply by strolling down the coastal walkways underneath the palm trees.

-Morro Peixe is a fishing village westward of the capital and just a 30 minute-drive from there.
+Morro Peixe is a fishing village westward of the capital and just a 30-minute drive from there.
 Here, you can learn all about the lifestyle and routines of the local fishermen.
 Go scuba-diving or hop on a boat and go whale-watching.